and-rew-too/PROJECTS/MROW/readme.md

 <br> unsigned long ChannelID = X;
 const char * WriteAPIKey = "XXXXXXXXXXXXXXXX";

 ## BOM
 See bom above

 ## 3DPrint and Assembly Guide
 1. Solder connectors onto the Xiao-ESP32-3C.
 Use a usb-c to connect to the Esp32 microcontroller.
 Also when uploading the code for the ESP32 can change it to fit your needs accordingly, all the should be variables accordingly, such as wifi information, the temperature threshold, thecallmebot api.
 <br> 2.
-Solder the 600mAh battery to the buck converter, and using a small screwdriver rotate the small trim pot on the buck converter until the output voltage reaches 4.5V.
+Solder 600mAh battery to the buck converter, and using a small screwdriver rotate the small trim pot on the buck converter until the output voltage reaches 4.5V.
 <br> 3.
 Connect the 4.5V to power rail and negative to ground rail on the breeadboard.
 Use dupont connector to put 4.5V to Vin pin, and the GNd to the GND pin.
 <br> 4.
 Hook up the DHT sensor accordingly, with the signal pin to the ESP D2 pin.
 Hook up the spliced JST, to D3 for the 'solar' ground led.
 <br> 5.
 Secure all individual components down to the wooden base using glue, and #4 wood screws on the buck converter.
 <br> 6.
+Finish the electronics box, and ensure antennae is stickng out, place in box in final location and check for the wifi strength and that it is uploading sensor data correctly.
 <br> 7.
-Finish the electronics box, and ensure antennae is stickng out, place in box in final location and check for the wifi strength and that it is uploading sensor data correctly.
+Setup the callmebot, get the api key and include that in the arduino code, verify that the notification is working.
 <br> 8.
-Setup the callmebot, get the api key and include that in the arduino code, verify that the notification is working.
-<br> 9.

 ## CAD Files
 n/a